Video Codec

 Note

-The Gstreamer element queue is added to the pipeline to remove the buffer dependency between elements.
+The GStreamer element queue is added to the pipeline to remove the buffer dependency between elements.

 An example of the performance test on a 4K60fps H265 video playback: